ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ## Train a speech synthesis model

 You can train a spontaneous speech synthesis model including filled puases by fine-tuning a pretrained speech synthesis model trained on [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).
-A pretrained model is available at ``./output/JSUT/ckpt/600000.pth.tar``.
+A pretrained model is available from FastSpeech2-JSUT_600000.pth.tar(google drive link).
 This consists of three processed: preparation, preprocessing, and training.
 In the training, you can use a Japanese spontaneous speech corpus, [JLecSponSpeech](https://sites.google.com/g.ecc.u-tokyo.ac.jp/yuta-matsunaga/publications/spon_utokyo_lecture).

 ### Step 1: Preparation